realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/03_chapter.md

 ### Zone Adjacency

 The adjacency relationships define which zones border which others.
-For Merton, Wimbledon acts as the hub, as it borders both Raynes Park to the east and Colliers Wood to the south.
+For Merton, Wimbledon acts as the hub, as it borders both Raynes Park to the west and Colliers Wood to the east.
 The remaining chain runs Colliers Wood -> Mitcham -> Morden:

 ```
 Wimbledon